 As you know, the traditional workspace model is undergoing yet another facelift.
 There has been a cultural shift in how employees "go to work," and understandably so.
-With the pandemic yet to be curbed, a 9-to-5 work in office is no longer a safe – or the desired option – for most employees.
+With the pandemic yet to be curbed, a 9-to-5 work in office is no longer a safe option for most employees.
 According to a report by Accenture, workers are inclined towards a hybrid model 83% of the time.

-We're now looking at companies emerging from traditional office wombs and into a brand-new world of flexible, dynamic, and hybrid work models.
+We're now looking at companies emerging from traditional office wombs and into a brand-new world of hybrid work models.
 This also means organizations need to accommodate employee preferences.
 Be it:

 So, now, the question is: how can a company, whether big or small, execute such a hybrid workspace strategy successfully?
 This is precisely where a desk booking software comes into the picture.
 How?
 Let's explore in detail below.

 Imagine you're thinking of eating out at your favorite Italian restaurant over the weekend.
 Now, you can either make a table reservation in advance or check in directly.